CuriousCI/software-engineering/software-engineering.typ

 #set page(numbering: "1")

-= Software models
+= Model based software design

 Software projects require *design choices* that often can't be driven by experience or reasoning alone.
-That's why a *model* of the project is needed to compare different solutions.
+That's why a *model* of the project is needed to compare different solutions before committing to a design choice.

-== The _"Amazon Prime Video"_ article
+== The _"Amazon Prime Video"_ dilemma

 If you were tasked with designing the software architecture for Amazon Prime Video, which choices would you make?
 What if you had the to keep the costs